P-p-H-d/mlib/README.md

 ##### `type *name_pop_back(name_t list)`

-Pop the object from the back of the list `list` and return a pointer to the popped object, given back the ownership of the object to the caller program (which becomes responsible to calling the destructor of this object).
+Pop the object from the back of the list `list` and return an owned pointer to the popped object, given back the ownership of the object to the caller program (which becomes responsible to calling the destructor of this object).

 ##### `type *name_pop_front(name_t list)`

-Pop the object from the front of the list `list` and return a pointer to the popped object, given back the ownership of the object to the caller program (which becomes responsible to calling the destructor of this object).
+Pop the object from the front of the list `list` and return an owned pointer to the popped object, given back the ownership of the object to the caller program (which becomes responsible to calling the destructor of this object).